MicrosoftDocs/azure-dev-docs/javascript/node-howto-create-static-site-jamstack.md

 - Configure a database as necessary.
 - Implement serverless API code in Azure Functions.
 Those APIs typically use the database.
 - Choose any libraries you want for front-end development, such as Angular.
-You then upload these static HTML, CSS< and JavaScript files to Azure Blob Storage, which provides a built-in web server.
+You then upload these static HTML, CSS, and JavaScript files to Azure Blob Storage, which provides a built-in web server.
 - Create a reverse proxy so that all your traffic goes through one URL domain.

 You can watch a demonstration of the process with the //build 2019 session, [Productive front-end development with JavaScript, Visual Studio Code, and Azure](https://mybuild.techcommunity.microsoft.com/sessions/77038?source=sessions#top-anchor).